Protective environments and educational opportunities for vulnerable out-of-school children in Lebanon

 In phases I, III, and III , the project was funded by the EU Regional Trust Fund in response to the Syrian Crisis (The EU Madad Fund).

-Phase IV of the “Back to the Future” project is funded by European Union Humanitarian Aid.
+Phases IV, V and VI of the “Back to the Future” project is funded by European Union Humanitarian Aid.

-Back to the Future IV
+Back to the Future VI – TARGETS

 TEACHERS IN PROFESSIONAL DEVELOPMENT

-STUDENTS AND CAREGIVERS PROVIDED WITH PSS SERVICES
+CAREGIVERS PROVIDED WITH PSS SERVICES

 The European Union (EU) and its Member States are the world’s leading donor of humanitarian aid.
 EU humanitarian action embodies the principle of solidarity, as laid down in the Lisbon Treaty, which states that the EU will provide assistance, relief and protection for victims of natural and human-made disasters and encourage cooperation between Member States to this aim.